oracle/rwloadsim/workloads/README.md

 Files needed to be modified by the user are in this directory with names beginning with the workload names.
+They should copied to user private directories before modification.

 The following lists available workloads